Jennifer Brunner: Ohio secretary of state (2007–2011)

-2010 campaign for U.S. Senate
+2010 U.S. Senate campaign and international work

-On February 17, 2009, Brunner announced that she would be a candidate for the U.S. Senate in 2010, running against Lieutenant Governor Lee Fisher for the Democratic nomination.
+On February 17, 2009, Brunner announced that she would be a candidate for the U.S. Senate in the 2010 United States Senate election in Ohio, running against Lieutenant Governor Lee Fisher for the Democratic nomination.
 In September 2009, DSCC Chairman Bob Menendez, who supported Fisher and had been trying to clear the field for him, stated he would actively work against any underfunded candidate.
 By February 2010, Brunner had significantly less cash on hand than Fisher or likely general election opponent Rob Portman (who would eventually win the seat), but claimed, "I only need enough money to win."
 Polling in late 2009 and January 2010 showed Brunner to be more competitive than Fisher in a general election matchup against Portman, while Fisher and Brunner were deadlocked in Democratic primary polling.
-Brunner ultimately lost to Fisher in the May 4, 2010 party primary, 55% to 45%.
+Brunner ultimately lost to Fisher in the May 4, 2010, party primary, 55% to 45%.

 Following her defeat in the 2010 Senate primary, Brunner sat on several public commissions and boards.
 Republican Governor John Kasich appointed Brunner to a Democratic seat on the Ohio Cultural Facilities Commission in 2011, which she held until the commission's abolition in 2013.
 In October 2012, Kasich also appointed her to the Ohio Counselor, Social Worker, Marriage and Family Therapist Board.
 In 2013, Columbus Mayor Michael B. Coleman appointed Brunner to the board of the Central Ohio Transit Authority.